Rebate Adolescent Health (RAd Health)

 PROJECT SUMMARY

-A Medical Benefits Scheme (MBS) rebated health assessment, similar to that offered for 45-49 and 75+ year old and Aboriginal Health Checks, could facilitate these assessments.
+A Medical Benefits Scheme (MBS) rebated assessment, similar to that offered for 45-49 and 75+ year old and Aboriginal Health assessments, could facilitate these assessments.
 Enabling a longer, remunerated consultation for adolescents and young people could lead to improved health outcomes in the short-term and into adulthood.
 This trial will provide the first RCT evidence of whether a rebate for a young person’s health assessment is effective and cost-effective.

 An Advisory Group was established to support the RAd Health Trial and its purpose is to: